Reports Parasite Control FAQ

 Although the specific tools may differ, all pets can benefit from a comprehensive parasite prevention strategy.
 Approaches that avoid infections in the first place ensure the animal and surrounding people are best protected against parasites and vector-borne disease.

 Owners should work with their veterinarian or other professional to determine a tailored approach, but it is important to recognize that parasites are ever present and no animal, even those living inside, are ‘risk free.’
 Prevention should be a continuous, life-long consideration for all pets.
 An assessment by a veterinarian can consider factors such as lifestyle, the local area, travel habits, and parasites prevalence.
-For instance, in a region where heartworm is present, continual diagnostic monitoring and parasiticide treatment is essential to avoid a potentially fatal infection.
+For instance, in a region where heartworm is present, continuous parasiticide treatment combined with annual diagnostic testing is often recommended to avoid a potential fatal infection.

 For instance, the European Scientific Counsel for Companion Animal Parasites cautions pet owners that if prevention products are not used for fleas and an infestation sets in, it will take “at least three months to eliminate.”